-Not too far from the Sagrada Familia, you’ll find the hole-in-the-wall Casa Mariol.
-I’ve dedicated a full post to this lovely vermouth bar, which is more modern than others on this list.
+Not too far from the Sagrada Familia, you’ll find the hole-in-the-wall Casa Mariol, which is more modern than other vermouth bars on this list.
 I love Casa Mariol vermouth, which is more spicy and bitter than some others.
 I’d say it’s a must when nearby!

 Carrer del Rosselló, 442

 Another great place for paella in Barcelona, I really love that this place uses the best products with a creative touch.
 The seaside views and great service are a bonus!

 The place that invented the bomba tapa, La Cova Fumada is an absolute classic in La Barceloneta neighborhood.
 It fills to the brim (there’s often a line), so it’s definitely not a place to go for fine dining or romance.
 But I adore its authenticity and atmosphere– and I think you will too!

 Hidden in plain sight right across from the Santa Caterina Market, this mom and pop fresh fish restaurant is one of the best!Mari and Rufo serve up simple but delicious market fresh fish and seafood.
 There’s often a wait, but it’s worth it for their fantastic food.